 BWFA does not take custody of client funds or securities.
-All client funds and securities are held at TD Ameritrade (TDA), in Aria annuities, or in clients' employer-sponsored retirement plans.
-Clients receive monthly statements from TDA, and (at least) quarterly statements from Aria and from employer-sponsored plans confirming transactions and security positions.
+All client funds and securities are primarily held at TD Ameritrade ("TDA"), in Aria annuities, or in clients' employer-sponsored retirement plans.
+Clients receive monthly statements from TDA or appropriate custodian, and (at least) quarterly statements from Aria and from employer-sponsored plans confirming transactions and security positions.
 Clients should carefully review these statements.

-Though BWFA does not take custody of client funds, BWFA does have the ability to change client account addresses via TDA's website as well as through websites of some outside retirement accounts.
+Though BWFA does not take custody of client funds, BWFA does have the ability to change client account addresses through websites of some outside retirement accounts.
 All custodians notify clients whenever address changes are made, with advice being sent to both the old and the new addresses, so clients are aware of the change.

-BWFA mails statements quarterly to clients (see Item 13.C, page 25) and encourages clients to compare BWFA statements to custodian statements.
+BWFA mails statements quarterly to clients (see Item 13.C) and encourages clients to compare BWFA statements to custodian statements.
 BWFA recommends on the bottom of each BWFA quarterly invoice, "Please compare the information set forth in this statement with the statements you receive directly from TD Ameritrade and other custodians to ensure that all account transactions and balances are proper."